• Mental Health

 Ways to cope with double depression include identifying the depression, communicating your experience, confronting your negative thoughts, shifting your negative behaviors, focusing on health, finding fulfillment, and seeking professional help.

-Here are seven ways you can help yourself minimize the symptoms of double depression:
+Here are seven ways to minimize the symptoms of double depression:

 Starting a conversation with a loved one about depression and other mental health concerns can be complicated and uncomfortable, but doing so can trigger tremendous benefits.
 Always begin by communicating with your most trusted resource and expand the conversation from there.
 Communicating your experience can also help relieve the burden of feeling alone.

-In depression, negative thoughts seem like the norm.
-They find the worst of every situation while minimizing any positive qualities or experiences you may have.
-The more that these distorted views are allowed to exist, the more power they will have.
+In depression, negative self-talk seems like the norm.
+You may find the worst of every situation while minimizing any positive qualities or experiences you have.
+The more that these distorted views are allowed to exist, the more power they have.
 Start paying attention to your thoughts and challenge the incorrect information your depression is contributing.
 Remember, these perspectives are not yours.
 They are your depression’s opinions.

 Just as you must address your unhealthy thoughts, you have to address your unhealthy behaviors.
-Once depression takes hold, it will manipulate you into engaging only in behaviors that make symptoms worse instead of better.
-To reduce this trend, you must consider the people, places, and things that are best for you and actively seek them out.
+Once depression takes hold, it will manipulate you into engaging only in behaviors that make symptoms worse.
+To reduce this trend, consider the people, places, and things that are best for you and seek them out.
 Engage in the activities you love with the people you care about to gain control of your behaviors.

 As physical health improves, mental health will follow, so placing an increased value on physical health can result in tremendously positive mental health impacts.
 You don’t have to change all facets of your physical health at once, but inspect your diet, exercise, and sleep habits.
 Pick one or two elements to address and form a plan.

 The finest lifestyle changes and the most valuable coping skills do well to support the battle against depression, but making the decision to start professional therapy or medication services is the best coping skill someone with double depression could make.
-Starting treatment is important, but sticking to it long-term is even more valuable, so do not get scared or frustrated if symptoms do not rapidly improve.
+Starting treatment is important, but sticking to it long-term is even more valuable, so don’t get scared or frustrated if symptoms don’t rapidly improve.

 Double Depression Treatment

-Treatment of double depression involves a two-prong approach that utilizes a combination of mental health psychotherapy and one or more medications to address and relieve the symptoms of each condition.
+Treating depression often involves a two-prong approach that utilizes a combination of mental health psychotherapy and one or more medications to address and relieve the symptoms of each condition.
 People who incorporate healthy lifestyle changes may complement the benefits of professional depression treatment options.

 Therapy